hmurangiri/gamecalc2/README.md

 This is the limit to the maximum stake that you or the platform you are using can handle.
 This may limit the number of entries generated.

 ## The Extension
-This is a chrome extension to automate your betting system.
+This also includes a chrome extension to automate your betting system.
 The extension has a number of modifications to allow you flexibility and help you stay on the safe side.
 The customisations include:
 * The input of the website algorithm above.
 * Array filler to hold the stake values for each iteration.